anusha1207/TARCC-Alzheimers/exploration/README.md

 ## midterm_exploration.py
 This module contains the plot_feature_against_diagnosis function, which was used for the plots in the midterm presentation/report.
 This function plots three separate boxplots (one for each diagnosis level) of the input feature.
 The data should be cleaned and encoded before use.

+## feature_selection_plots.py
+Module containing the functions to plot the feature selection results from our MRMR and Random Forest models.
+Compares and contrasts feature importance scores, and identifies the intersection of features shared between models